What is borax?

 Borax healing and preventative properties

 Borax is a potent and effective remedy that deserves to be widely used, and should be in every home.
 It is so cheap and effective that pharmaceutical companies have done their utmost to discredit it.
 They have managed to get it completely banned in Europe.
 In America and Australia it is banned for therapeutic use, but is still available in the laundry section of supermarkets.
-However in China, Japan, Turkey and Russia, for example, it is widely acknowledged and used.
-In those countries, pharmaceutical companies find it much harder to lobby (bribe, threaten and lie to) lawmakers and regulatory agencies, it is widely acknowledged and used.
+However in countries such as China, Japan, Turkey and Russia, where the big Western pharmaceutical companies do not have the same power to lobby (bribe, threaten and lie to) lawmakers and regulatory agencies, it is widely acknowledged and used.
 See What the law allows pharmaceutical companies to do.

 - Protects you from Fluorides.
 Borax protects against the accumulation of fluorides in the body; is effective as an antidote in fluoride toxicity; and can remove fluorides from the body.
 (1, 2, 3, 4, 5, 20)

 - Fungicide.
 Effective against moulds and fungi, internally and externally.
 Boron prevents candida.
 (17, 18)

 - Immune system enhancer.
 (12) Promotes healing of wounds.
 (14)

 - Reduction and control of inflammation.
 (14, 16)

 - Aphrodisiac for men and women.
 See low libido.
 Boron stimulates the production of DHT and testosterone (14, 16) and normalises oestrogen.

 - Toxin removal.
 Powerful chelator of heavy metals.
 (8)